CONSPIRACIES: THE FACTS – THE THEORIES – THE EVIDENCE

 4 – POLITICAL CONSPIRACIES

 What was the Watergate/Nixon affair really all about?
 Do anomalies in the photographic evidence and other areas support the theory that the whole truth of the NASA Moon landings has not been told?
 Was the WikiLeaks scandal a manipulated plot to distract from other, more serious crimes?
-What wider effect did the British MPs’ expenses and the Murdoch phone-hacking scandals have on public trust?
+Did the exposure of global mass electronic surveillance by whistleblower Edward Snowden really change anything?
+How has the rise of ‘fake news’, post-truth and populism been used to justify a new and worrying trend of draconian online censorship?
+Why is Donald Trump both a believer in, and a target of, many conspiracy theories?

 5 – ASSASSINATION CONSPIRACIES